pstroe/chartering-new-realms-2024/chapter1.md

 ```{attention} This code will fail unless langchain and Ollama are installed!
 ```
-The input prompt were varied, and the global setting for the Llama model family adapted to a few settings.
-View the appendix for the specific settings and their corresponding results.
+The input prompt were varied, and the global setting for the Llama model family adapted concerning the temperature and the approach setting.
+View the results section for the specific settings and their corresponding results.

+As the results of the llama herd were relatively disappointing both in terms of structure and content, we turned towards larger models that may not be open source, but are more powerful and possibly capable in adapting the data into the parlaMint scheme.

+### GPT-4o

+### Gemini

 ## Results & Discussion